Strategic Planning Committee Home

 3. How do we get there from where we are now?

 Objective: Define the strategies to achieve the future direction of the university

 Vision and Mission

-New Mexico Tech aspires to be a preeminent community of scholars dedicated to research, education, and innovation – advancing science, engineering, mathematics, and technology – to meet the challenges of tomorrow.
-We will drive innovation and education through transdisciplinary collaborations.
+New Mexico Tech aspires to be a preeminent community of scholars dedicated to research, education, and innovation – advancing science, technology, engineering, and mathematics – to meet the challenges of tomorrow.
+We will drive innovation and education through transdisciplinary collaborations

-New Mexico Tech serves the state and beyond through education, research, and service, focused in Science, Engineering, and Mathematics.
+New Mexico Tech serves the state and beyond through education, research, and service, focused in science, technology, engineering, and mathematics.
 Involved faculty educate students in rigorous and collaborative programs, preparing scientists and engineers for the future.
-Our research - innovative and interdisciplinary - expands the reach of humanity’s knowledge and capabilities.
+Our innovative and interdisciplinary research expands the reach of humanity’s knowledge and capabilities.
 Researchers, faculty, and students work together to solve real world problems.
-We serve the public through applied research, professional development, and teacher education, benefitting all the people of the state.
 Our economic development and technology transfer benefit the economy of the state and create opportunities for success.
+We serve the public through applied research, professional development, and teacher education, benefitting the people of New Mexico.

 Strategic Priority Drafts

 The following are drafts of strategic pirorities with high-level goals and objectives.
-Note that we will be posting additional drafts as they become available.
-You are welcome to provide feedtack to the task force chair or to anyone on the Strategic Planning Committee.
-In addition, we will have a series of town hall meetings in October to gather feedback on these drafts.
+The community was encouraged to provide feedtack to the Strategic Planning Committee.
+In addition, we held a series of town hall meetings in October to gather feedback on these drafts.